machsix/Super-preloader/english.md

 The script is forked from https://greasyfork.org/en/scripts/10433-super-preloaderplus-one.
 Thanks for the original author [swdyh](https://github.com/swdyh) && [ywzhaiqi](https://github.com/ywzhaiqi/userscript/tree/master/scripts/Super_preloaderPlus) && [NLF](http://userscripts-mirror.org/scripts/show/84937)
-swdyh is still actively improving [rules](http://wedata.net/databases/AutoPagerize/items) and developping the extension version,[AutoPagerize](https://addons.mozilla.org/en-US/firefox/addon/autopagerize/).
+swdyh is still actively improving [rules](http://wedata.net/databases/AutoPagerize/items) and developing the extension version,[AutoPagerize](https://addons.mozilla.org/en-US/firefox/addon/autopagerize/).

+This userscript is more powerful than [AutoPagerize](https://addons.mozilla.org/en-US/firefox/addon/autopagerize/) in the sense that it has more flexibility for the method to define rules.
+You can not only use *Next page* link to derive the url for the next page, but also use js function to achieve the goal.
+You are also able to correct the content if the automatic rule is not perfect.

-This userscript exists because someone needs to maintain the rules for Chinese and English users since swdyh's rules are mainly for Japanese websites.
+The other reason for the existence of this userscript is because someone needs to maintain the rules for Chinese and English users since swdyh's rules are mainly for Japanese websites.
 Don't be afraid of the fact that most feedbacks are in Chinese.
 I would like to add rules for English users if I could.
 Feel free to leave feedback.

+I also hope that you can contribute rules for [wedata](http://wedata.net/databases/AutoPagerize/items).
+This will make the rules more widely used.

 #To request rule, you should follow the following format
 ``` markdown